ReVersion: Diffusion-Based Relation Inversion from Images: Experiments

 \subsection{Comparison Methods}

 \textbf{Text-to-Image Generation using Stable Diffusion~\cite{rombach2022ldm}}.
 We use the original Stable Diffusion 1.5 as the text-to-image generation baseline.
-Since there is no ground-truth textual description for the relation in each set of exemplar images, we use natural language that can best describe the relation to replace the \R token.
+Since there is no ground-truth textual description for the relation in each set of exemplar images, we use natural language that can best describe the relation to replace the \R{} token.
 For example, in Figure~\ref{fig:baseline_comparison} (a), the co-existing relation in the reference images can be roughly described as \textit{``is painted on"}.
-Thus we use it to replace the \R token in the inference template \textit{``Spiderman \R building''}, resulting in a sentence \textit{``Spiderman is painted on building''}, which is then used as the text prompt for generation.
+Thus, we use it to replace the \R{} token in the inference template \textit{``Spiderman \R{} building''}, resulting in a sentence \textit{``Spiderman is painted on building''}, which is then used as the text prompt for generation.

 \textbf{Textual Inversion~\cite{gal2022textualinversion}}.
-For fair comparison with our method developed on Stable Diffusion 1.5, we use the \textit{diffuser}~\cite{diffusers} implementation of Textual Inversion~\cite{gal2022textualinversion} on Stable Diffusion 1.5.
-Based on the default hyper-parameter settings, we tuned the learning rate and batch size for its optimal performance on our Relation Inversion task.
-We use Textual Inversion's LDM objective to optimize \R for 3000 iterations, and generate images using the obtained \R.
+For fair comparison with our method developed on Stable Diffusion 1.5, we use the \textit{diffusers}~\cite{diffusers} implementation of Textual Inversion~\cite{gal2022textualinversion} on Stable Diffusion 1.5.
+Based on the default hyper-parameter settings, we tuned the learning rate and batch size for its optimal performance on our \RI{} task.
+We use Textual Inversion's LDM objective to optimize \R{} for 3000 iterations, and generate images using the obtained \R{}.

+\textbf{DreamBooth~\cite{ruiz2022dreambooth}}.
+We use \textit{diffusers} implementation of DreamBooth on Stable Diffusion 1.5.
+To adapt DreamBooth to our \RI{} task for fair comparison, we made three modifications to the original implementation.
+First, instead of using the original training template like ``A photo of V* dog'', we explicitly inject the word ``relation'' into the text template to help DreamBooth focus on relation instead of entity, thereby using ``A photo of \R{} \textit{relation}'' to fine-tune the model.
+Second, the class-specific prior preservation loss is implemented with a text prompt ``A photo of \textit{relation}'' to avoid overfitting or language drift.
+Third, to align with fine-tuning stage's template, the template ``Entity A is \textit{in \R{} relation} with Entity B'' is used during inference.